 At dusk's inexact instant

 The brownstone sounds, the dishes

 Clicking in kitchens,

 The whippet's hollow whine,

 A siren, someone's distant Spanish

 Disappear into silence

 Until the street is a hollow thing

 Beyond all murmuring

 Your footsteps as crisp

 As a clock.
 You lack

 All recrimination, pure

 As traffic-hum, like a bum

 Who doesn't ask for change,

+With all the commerce halted,

-With all the longing gone.
+All the longing gone.